complexorganizations/wireguard-manager/.github/README.md

 ## Introduction
 Welcome to WireGuard-Manager, where we prioritize your privacy and offer a robust solution for your VPN needs.
 Our tool simplifies setting up WireGuard, a cutting-edge VPN protocol known for its speed and security.

-## Show Your Support
-If you've found this project useful, please consider giving it a star ⭐️ and forking it 🍴, Your support is greatly appreciated!

 ### Quality and Reliability
 - **Releases Status**: Stay updated with our latest releases: ![Release Badge](https://img.shields.io/github/v/release/complexorganizations/wireguard-manager)
 - **Code Quality**: Assured by ShellCheck. ![ShellCheck Badge](https://github.com/complexorganizations/wireguard-manager/workflows/ShellCheck/badge.svg)